kinguinltdhk/Kinguin-eCommerce-API/features/CouponCode.md

 ## Ask for coupon

-To get the coupon code, please contact your business manager.
+Ask your business manager for additional discount.

 ## Using coupon